What is polio and why is it so feared?

 Polio can be transmitted through contaminated water, contact with the feces of an infected person or, less commonly, droplets from a sneeze or cough of someone who has polio.

 In the vast majority of patients there are either no symptoms or mild effects, but for a smaller proportion of patients – less than 1 in 100 – The disease can infect a person’s spinal cord, causing paralysis and possibly permanent disability and death.
-Children who fully recover may still develop muscle pain, weakness or paralysis as adults, dozens of years later as adults.
+Children who fully recover may still develop muscle pain, weakness or paralysis, dozens of years later as adults.

 The National Museum of American History’s Behring Center called polio “the most notorious disease of the 20th Century until AIDS appeared.”